 "Last year and this year there are more applications and more appeals," she says.
-"We have students and parents reaching out because
+"We have students and parents reaching out because they've lost positions, lost income.
+We see a much needier student."

 Discovery

 WSU in the movies. :: Lightning strikes again. :: The secret of Cougar Gold. :: The downside of the demand for teacher quality.